 Do you want to use your IRA to help a charity, but also benefit your heirs?
 Instead of leaving your IRA directly to your children, you can leave it to a charitable remainder unitrust (CRUT) while still benefiting your children.
-With recent changes to rules about inherited IRAs potentially, this may be an attractive estate planning option.
+With the SECURE Act making changes to rules about inherited IRAs, this may be an attractive estate planning option.

 Instead of leaving an IRA directly to your heirs, an alternative is to leave the IRA to a CRUT.
 A CRUT is an irrevocable trust that provides the beneficiaries with income for a set number of years or for life.
 The beneficiaries receive a set percentage from the trust during their lifetime.
 When they die, the remainder in the trust goes to the charity (or charities) of your choice.